Medical records condensation: a roadmap towards healthcare data democratisation: Discussion

 \section{Discussion}

-Data sharing stands at the heart of fostering innovations in healthcare AI research; however, lacking a satisfactory privacy-preserving sharing mechanism is a long-haunted issue that detriments its development.
-This paper examines the potential of dataset condensation, a recent AI fruition, in sharing healthcare data for AI research.
-The experimental results on three healthcare datasets, PhysioNet-2012, MIMIC-III, and Coswara, reveal that DC can preserve the deep-learning utility in the original clinical records and simultaneously facilitate sharing with the compressed data volume.
-Condensed data can also teach DNNs to converge at much faster paces, significantly reducing training costs.
-The inhere privacy protection, an attractive property of DC, is also analysed and discussed.
-Condensed data irreversibly conceals individual-level information and prevents potential privacy leaks with the many-to-one learning mechanism and disparate distributions.
-As macro-level information, condensed data can be shared just like metadata.
+AI research stands at the heart of healthcare democratisation; however, the lack of a satisfactory data democratisation mechanism is a long-haunted issue that detriments clinical AI development.
+This paper examines the potential of dataset condensation, a recent AI fruition, in democratising medical data for AI research.
+The experimental results on three healthcare datasets, PhysioNet-2012, MIMIC-III, and Coswara, reveal that DC can preserve the deep-learning utility in the original clinical records and simultaneously facilitate information flow with the compressed data volume.
+Condensed data can also teach DNNs to converge at much faster paces, significantly accelerating the learning of deep networks.
+The metadata nature of condensed data is also analysed and discussed, which irreversibly conceals individual-level information with the many-to-one learning mechanism and disparate distributions.
+As population-level knowledge, like statistical metadata, condensed data can be shared and democratised to fuel medical AI research.
 The prospect of DC is promising.
-It may free us from the unceasing races between de-identifications and re-identifications, focusing on sharing AI-oriented knowledge for deep learning research.
-Data holders of clinical datasets of highly sensitive but also valuable knowledge can apply DC to learn a condensed set to be freely shared without privacy concerns.
+It may free us from the unceasing races between de-identifications and re-identifications, focusing on democratising AI-oriented knowledge for deep learning research.
+Data holders of clinical datasets of highly sensitive but also valuable knowledge can apply DC to create a condensed set to be freely shared without the risk of individual re-identifications.
 Healthcare researchers can also share the condensed version of their private datasets that are usually time-consuming or impossible to receive access approvals.
 Other researchers can use condensed datasets of significantly compressed sizes to train less accurate but still workable DNNs at accelerated convergence rates.
-Although still in its infancy, DC can present inspiring outlooks of facilitating scientific studies' openness and promoting AI research in healthcare.
+Although still in its infancy, DC can present inspiring outlooks of facilitating scientific studies' openness and democratising AI research in healthcare.